What does the synagogue do with our dues?

 General information questions can be directed to Wendy Shabsis in our main office.

-Any further questions or concerns can be directed to our Executive Director, Tamah Kushner.
+Any further questions or concerns can be directed to our Executive Director, Ellie Berkowitz-Handler.